Douglas County Speedway

 Douglas County Speedway is a 0.375 mi dirt motorsport race track in the United States.
-The track is part of the Douglas County Fairgrounds, located right off of Interstate 5 in Roseburg, Oregon.
+The track is part of the Douglas County Fairgrounds, located off Interstate 5 in Roseburg, Oregon.

 It mostly hosts late model racing, sprint car racing, and other local-level racing events throughout the year, which are held on a weekly basis on Saturdays from May through September.
 The track is also used for rodeo and monster truck events.
 The biggest event the track has hosted is the ARCA Menards Series West (formerly the NASCAR K&N Pro Series West), which has held 18 races at the track.
 The first was in 1966, and the most recent was in 2020.

 Due to its small size, the infield is empty (only a patch of grass) and pit road is located outside the track behind the backstretch.
 The entrance to pit road is located in turn 2, with the exit back onto the track in turn 3.